hrin-yoon/4D-RADAR/README.md

 #### 3. Excute
 ##### < Single PC communocattion >

--  You don'need to 2.Setting
+-  You don't need to configure the 2. setting if you're using a single PC.
--  If you want to communicate in only one pc, You need to open 4 terminal.
+-  If you want to communicate using a single PC, you need to open 4 terminals.

 ```cmd
 $ python3 psudo_radar.py # terminal 1